jonesaaron993/jonesaaron993/README.md

 I'm an R&D programmer who mostly works with computer vision and deep learning.
 Whenever I find free time I like to commit random scripts and projects that I've been working on.

 ### Important Note
 I try to keep my code updated along with connections to changing packages and API's, but often due to time constraints that's not always possible.
-Please keep in mind that not all projects on here are final and are still in development.
+Please keep in mind that not all projects on here are final and some are still in development.

 ## &#x270d; Blog & Writing
 My StackOverflow